-College of General Studies professors are active in a wide range of research and scholarship in disciplines such as behavioral ecology, Victorian literature, foundations of quantum mechanics, fiction and poetry writing, composition theory, European history, film, and political theory.
-Browse through our faculty profiles to get a sense of our faculty’s diverse interests.
+College of General Studies faculty members are active in a wide range of research and scholarship in disciplines such as behavioral ecology, Victorian literature, foundations of quantum mechanics, fiction and poetry writing, composition theory, European history, film, and political theory.
+Browse through our faculty profiles, or read recent faculty news articles to get a sense of our faculty’s diverse interests.

 The Undergraduate Research Opportunities Program (UROP) connects undergraduates interested in conducting research with BU faculty members who help provide supervision and guidance.
 Students may participate in the program for academic credit, for a stipend, or on a volunteer basis.
 UROP publicizes and promotes faculty projects and helps students apply for funding, prepare research proposals, and disseminate their research findings.